fpalik37/Python-Challenge/README.md

-# Python-Challenge

-Add files via upload
+Module 3 Assignment - Python-Challenge

 This Repsitory contains the files for the GWU Bootcamp Module 3 Python Challenge assignments:  PyBank & PyPoll.
 For each part (PyBank and PyPoll), there are 4 associated files:
 1)  a csv file with the incoming data (budget_data.csv for PyBank, election_data.csv for PyPoll).